-In October, the Philly Trans March in West Philly’s Malcolm X Park sought to raise awareness about the injustices trans people face daily, with a particular focus on the crisis of murders of Black and brown trans women.
+Philly Trans March, typically held in the fall in West Philly’s Malcolm X Park, is more than just a one-time event.
+The organization works daily—through events and activist-minded posts on its social media feeds—to raise awareness about the injustices trans people face daily, with a particular focus on the crisis of murders of Black and Brown trans women.

 The first march, held nine years ago, came in response to the murder of Stacy Blahnick, a transgender women murdered outside of her Point Breeze home on October 14, 2010.
 That attack was the last straw for Christian Lovehall, then the coordinator for the Trans Equity Project, who organized the first march in Blahnick’s memory with the intent to elevate the voice of Philly’s trans community.